Hotel Name: Travelodge Central, Hollywood Road

 I walked from the airport bus stop, and even though I had downloaded the hotel on Google Maps I was worried it might be hard to find.
 I need not have worried as the hotel stands out like a beacon amidst this concrete jungle.
 The building sits alone on a corner, and the entire blank side has a colourful mural on it with the Travelodge logo on top.

 This graffiti wall features familiar icons of Hong Kong, and it has become a landmark of the area.

 The hotel is on the corner of Hollywood Road and Possession Street.
-It’s a skinny building on a small parcel of land, so I was curious of what the rooms would look like.
+It’s a skinny building on a small parcel of land, so I was curious about what the rooms would look like.

-Upon entrance to the room there is the bathroom and entrance hallway, with the bedroom section by the window.
-This section has a fridge, lockable safe, and tea and coffee making facilities.
+Upon entrance to the room, there is the bathroom and entrance hallway, with the bedroom section by the window.
+This section has a fridge, a lockable safe, and tea and coffee-making facilities.

 The room is decorated with scenes of Hong Kong, reminding me to get out of bed and go exploring.

 The bathroom has a separate shower and toilet section.
 It’s a small space, though standard for what you get in Hong Kong where space is at a premium.
 The bathroom was clean and new, and felt in good order.
 The sink and mirror is opposite the bathroom in the hallway.
 A slight inconvenience, but ultimately this arrangement is a better use of space.